rstudio/r2d3/README.md

 workflow within RStudio and techniques for including visualizations in R Markdown and Shiny applications.

+## About D3

+Creating data visualizations with **r2d3** requires lots of custom SVG graphics programming (similar to creating custom grid graphics in R).
+It’s therefore a good fit when you need highly custom visualizations that aren’t covered by existing libraries.
+If on the other hand you are looking for pre-fabricated D3 / JavaScript visualizations, check out the packages created using [htmlwidgets](http://www.htmlwidgets.org), which provide a much higher level interface.

 If you are completely new to D3, you may also want to check out the article on [Learning D3](https://rstudio.github.io/r2d3/articles/learning_d3.html) before